willy-vvu/game/jtc_rendition.md

  working on some top secret project, and because of the previous accomplishments, they let them be.
 Within weeks, all video feed from the buildings security network was down.
 Genesis Corp was afraid of what was happening and in a last ditch effort, an engineer drew out blueprints to what he believed was the solution.
 On the day of his death, he came into his office and started drafting out the design for a special type of soldier he called "Guardians."
-While he was drawing the final elements of the drawing, the door opened behind him.
+While he was just about to sign the blueprints, the door opened behind him.
- He was so emmercied in his work that he didn't even hear it.
+ He was so immersed in his work that he didn't even hear it.
 Based on the webcam built into his laptop, the events were as so.
 The engineer could be seen at his desk quickly sketching something when the door opened, only nothing was there.
 Then papers started to move slightly as if there was an air current in the room.
 Then suddenly, the engineer was flung backwards into the wall where he collapsed to the floor still clutching his pen.
 Then the door slowly closed.
 After a few minutes, the engineer's eyes fluttered open and he slowly crawled to his drawing.